johnnybarrels/ai_projects/README.md

 # ai_projects
-A collection of short projects exploring a variety of AI techniques
+A collection of short projects exploring a variety of AI techniques, implemented in Python